- Seven Incredible Photography Destinations to Put on Your Bucket List

 Tiny differences feel profound, everyday life is a constant source of wonder, and wrong turns quickly become stories that you know you’ll carry with you for the rest of your days.

 But, with almost 200 countries in the world to choose from, how do you decide where to visit first?
-The Canon Store asked seven photography-loving adventurers to help you choose—here’s what they said.
+We asked seven photography-loving adventurers to help you choose—here’s what they said.

 “To date, the trek from Bórsmörk to Landmannalaugar remains the most otherworldly landscape I’ve stepped foot in.
 Constantly mistaken for its Mars-like features, the trek cascades through the highlands over a distance of 55 kilometres.”